edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

     ) -> str:
         system_prompt = (
             "You are a helpful assistant."
-            + " Your job is to summarize chat history into a standalone google search query."
+            + " Your job is to extract a keyword search query"
+            + " from a chat between an AI and a human."
+            + " Make sure it's a single most relevant keyword to maximize matching."
             + " Only provide the query itself as your response."
         )